Hannon-lab/FlaHMM/examples/make_bins/README.md

 ```
 .
 01_fix_headers.sh
 ```
 *Step 1 (only needed if using EDTA):* Restore the full contig names to `EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out`, since EDTA will cap them at a fixed number of characters.
-Please note that this step is only relevant if using EDTA de-novo annotation output and assumes that files named `species/*/*/annotation/EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out` are available.
+Please note that this step is only relevant if using EDTA de-novo annotation output and assumes that files named `species/$species/$build/annotation/EDTA/genome.fa.mod.EDTA.anno/genome.fa.mod.out` are available.

-**Note if not using EDTA:** To bypass this, simply put your raw RepeatMasker output files into `01_fix_header/$species.$build.out`, where `$species` is the species and `$build` is the genome assembly.
-There are no further format requirements and `01_fix_header/Drosophila_melanogaster.1.out` would be as valid as `01_fix_header/Dmel.dm6.out`.
+**Note if not using EDTA:** Omit this step and instead put the RepeatMasker output files into `01_fix_header/$species.$build.out`, where `$species` is the species and `$build` is the genome assembly.
+Any strings are valid as `$species.$build`, e.g., "Dmel.dm6" or "Dmelanogster.1".

 ```
 .
 02_tab.sh